cloneforyou/leapp/CONTRIBUTING.md

 For more info about how to start developing and proposing changes, please refer to the development.md [development.md](./DEVELOPMENT.MD) document.

-# Pull Requests

-Good pull requests (patches, improvements, new features) are a fantastic help.
-They should remain focused on the scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise, you risk spending a lot of time working on something that might not get accepted into the project.

-**IMPORTANT**: by submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-Please send a [GitHub Pull Request to Leapp](https://github.com/noovolari/leapp/pull/new/master) with a clear list of what you have changed.
-Tip: Learn more about [pull requests](http://help.github.com/pull-requests/)).

 # Conventional Commits

 This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Examples: